Portrait of Clotilde, Countess Reichsgräfin von Willich und Lottum: subtly artistic and historically significant

 Description

-(Active in 1828) Portrait of Clotilde, Countess Reichsgräfin von Wylich und Lottum, née Countess zu Putbus.
-A very finely crafted and historically significant Biedermeier portrait of the countess, seated in the classical salon of a neoclassical palace.
-Oil on card.
-There is a note on the reverse side: "Lottum."
+(Active in 1828) Portrait of Clotilde, Countess Reichsgräfin von Willich und Lottum, née Countess zu Putbus.
+A very finely executed and historically significant Biedermeier portrait of the countess, seated in a classic salon of a neoclassical palace.
+Oil on board.
+On the reverse is the inscription "Lottum".
 37 cm x 31 cm.
 Framed.
-Clotilde, daughter of Wilhelm Malte I, Prince of Putbus, married Friedrich von Wylich und Lottum in 1828, whose son became Wilhelm Malte II, Prince of Putbus, in 1854.
+Clotilde, daughter of Wilhelm Malte I, Prince of Putbus, married Friedrich von Willich und Lottum in 1828, whose son became Wilhelm Malte II, Prince of Putbus in 1854.
 In 1859, Franz Xaver Winterhalter created a famous painting of the countess.
 German portraitist, active in the 19th century.

 Lot No. 14763